spryker/spryker-shop-core/Bundles/ProductDetailPage/src/SprykerShop/Yves/ProductDetailPage/Theme/default/components/molecules/variant-configurator/README.md

 # variant-configurator (molecule)

-Shows a list of the variant drop-downs optionally wrapped with the form tag.
+Shows a list of the variant drop-down menu options, optionally wrapped with the form tag.

 ## Code sample